DSR-RHIT/creating-reproducible-reports/pages/headings-and-images.md

 - Add the following text to the report introduction (copy-paste works fine).
 - Save and Knit

 <pre><code>Calibrating a *load cell* (a sensor for measuring uniaxial force) yields two main results: a calibration equation relating output voltage (mV) to input force (lb); and an estimate of sensor accuracy as a percentage of full span.
-In this report, I present the test results for an Omega LCL-005 load cell calibrated following the ANSI/ISA procedure.
+This report presents the test results for an Omega LCL-005 load cell calibrated following the ANSI/ISA procedure.
 </code></pre>

 The asterisks around *load cell* are markdown for italics.